apallin/testworksEspresso/README.md

         }
      ```
   2. Because of how this application is structured, this `statistics_navigation_menu_item` cannot be opened just by attempting to click on the ID.
 This element is a child of a `DrawerLayout` and a it is part of the Menu.
 Therefore, you must work through the actions of finding the menu items and finding the element that way.
-  3. This kind of functionality is not for beginners and therefore this method has been provided for you [here](https://github.com/apallin/testworksEspresso/blob/master/todoapp/app/src/androidTest/java/com/example/android/architecture/blueprints/todoapp/custom/action/NavigationViewActions.java#L63).
+  3. This kind of functionality is not for beginners and therefore this method has been provided for you [here](https://github.com/apallin/testworksEspresso/blob/master/todoapp/app/src/androidTest/java/com/example/android/architecture/blueprints/todoapp/custom/action/NavigationViewActions.java#L63) to finish this task.
 However, this is an important step to illustrate that interacting with items is not always as easy trying to click on an item.

 7. **Using the `navigateTo` function provided, create a test that opens the Statistics View, validates that it is open, then goes back to the Tasks List.**
   1. Now that we can use the `navigateTo` function provided to open the Statistics View, create a simple test that navigates back and forth from Tasks List, to Statistics, to Tasks List again.